lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### rhythmF

 The output of a **rhythmF** function is an abstract time grid determined by a nested array with relative durations.
-This grid is called **prolatio**, and is used to quantize values, adjusting them to the rhythmic pattern.
+This grid is called **prolatio**, and is used to quantize the values of a rhythmic pattern.

 The values inside a prolatio array are not absolute durations, but only proportions among themselves.
-So, *prolationes* `[3,1,4]` and `[0.63,0.21,0.84]` are equivalent.
-A prolatio need a reference value to be rendered as durations.
-Application of this prolatio to a half note (1/2):
+For example, *prolationes* `[3,1,4]` and `[0.63,0.21,0.84]` are equivalent.
+A prolatio need a reference value to be rendered as a series of durations.
+Application of this prolatio to a half note (1/2) as total length:

 <img src="figures/prolatio_basic.svg" width="117">